wdbo/webdocbook/docs/Installation/Setup-Virtual-Host.md

 In this second case, after defining your host, you will need to enable it and restart the Apache server on your system.
 See the [FAQ](#faq) section below for more info.

-This is a classic DocBook virtual host configuration:
+This is a classic *WebDocBook* virtual host configuration:

     <VirtualHost *:80>
         ServerAdmin your@email